Community Counselor Course

 When We Meet

-Class meets once a week on Fridays, 9:30 AM – 1 PM for six months.
+Class meets once a week on Zoom (or a similar teleconference service) Fridays, 9:30 AM – 1 PM for six months.
 The first 1.5 hours is a hands-on learning session, followed by a 1.5 hour process group session.
 Learning sessions teach the basics of counseling through role play, dialogue and in-depth discussions.
 Process groups are smaller, more intimate sessions in which participants experience counseling in a safe group environment where they can express frustrations, ask questions, seek comfort or just talk about a difficult issue they are facing.

 How to Register